Board & Advisory

 Matti Gallegos has lived her entire life in northern New Mexico.
 Always having the biggest heart for children, Matti knew once she graduated high school, she wanted to help youth in our community.
 She currently works for the Special Education department at Abiquiu Elementary School.
 As a unit director for Boys and Girls Clubs of Santa Fe/Del Norte, she served until the program decided to part ways in Abiquiu.
 During her free time, Matti loves to be outdoors––fishing, hiking, and spending time with family and pets.
 She is very excited to join the board and make a difference in the community.

-Having grown up in Albuquerque, Carol returned to New Mexico four years ago and settled in Abiquiu, a truly beautiful place in many ways.
+Having grown up in Albuquerque, Carol returned to New Mexico in 2017 and settled in Abiquiu, a truly beautiful place in many ways.
 She believes the culture, people and landscape blend into a wondrous community to live in and embrace.
 Carol currently works for Ghost Ranch as their operations director.
 Honored to be a part of Luciente, she believes in the support offered our community.

 “A rocky vineyard does not need a prayer, but a pickax.”